 In this work, we propose a novel approach to secure \pickle model deserialization, which we focus on for three reasons.
-First, \pickle is a popular exchange format for models: repositories with \pickle models are downloaded over 2.1 billion times per month from the Hugging Face model hub (\S\ref{SEC:MOTIVATION_SURVEY}).
-Second, \pickle is the most expressive format and thus presents challenges to secure; it encodes models as opcodes executed by the \pickle virtual machine (the \textit{\picklemachine})~\cite{fickling, huang2022painpickle} during deserialization, and permits invocations of arbitrary Python classes and functions (\emph{callables}).
-Finally, \pickle is a known security target for attackers, with almost all malicious models discovered on Hugging Face using the \pickle format.
+First, \pickle is a popular exchange format for models.
+Repositories with \pickle models are downloaded over 2.1 billion times per month from the Hugging Face model hub (\S\ref{SEC:MOTIVATION_SURVEY}).
+Second, \pickle is the most expressive format and thus is challenging to secure.
+Models are encoded as opcodes that are executed by the \pickle virtual machine~\cite{fickling, huang2022painpickle} during deserialization, which permits invocations of arbitrary Python classes and functions (\emph{callables}).
+Third, \pickle is abused by attackers.
+Almost all malicious models on Hugging Face use the \pickle format.

 Our evaluation shows that the two existing kinds of \pickle deserialization defenses are inadequate. \textit{Model scanners}~\cite{ protectai_modelscan, huggingface_picklescanning, zhao2024MalHug, casey2024largescaleexploitinstrumentationstudy } maintain fixed denylists of disallowed callables to identify models that invoke them. \textit{Safe model loaders}~\cite{weightsOnlyUnpickler} use fixed allowlists to permit only the use of trusted callables.
 Our evaluation shows the limits of these inflexible approaches for ML models.
 For instance, the default safe deserialization loader in PyTorch~\cite{weightsOnlyUnpickler} prevents 15\% of Hugging Face \pickle repositories from loading (\S\ref{SEC:MOTIVATION_SURVEY}).